 How Experiments work behind the scenes

-This page describes how the Experiments feature works behind the scenes, what data is used to store them, and how do the modifications set up in the Experiment get applied on the webpage.
+This page describes how the Experiments feature works behind the scenes, what data is used to store them, and how the modifications set up in the Experiment are applied on the webpage.

 ❗️